 (Purchase price – Market price) ÷ Purchase price = Percentage decrease

-This “Rule of 72” helps you quickly compare the returns from different interest rates, taking into account the effect of compounding.
+The “Rule of 72” helps you quickly compare the returns from different interest rates, taking into account the effect of compounding.
 You’ll be able to quickly see how long it will take your money to double at any given level of return.

 “That helps people think about how long they’ll need to work.
 It makes a good starting point for evaluating your current situation,” says Golden.